 Abstract

 Tree regeneration is a key process in forest dynamics, particularly in the context of forest resilience and climate change.
 Models are pivotal for assessing long-term forest dynamics, and they have been in use for more than 50 years.
-However, an assessment of their ability to accurately represent tree regeneration is lacking.
+However, there is a need to evaluate their capacity to accurately represent tree regeneration.
 We assess how well current models capture the overall abundance, species composition, and mortality of tree regeneration.

 Using 15 models built to capture long-term forest dynamics at the stand, landscape, and global levels, we simulate tree regeneration at 200 sites representing large environmental gradients across Central Europe.
-The results are evaluated against comprehensive data from unmanaged forests.
+The results are evaluated against extensive data from unmanaged forests.

-Most of the models overestimate regeneration levels, which is only compensated in some models by high simulated mortality rates in the early stages of individual trees dynamics.
-Simulated species diversity of regeneration matches the observed ranges.
-Models simulating higher species diversity at the stand level do not feature higher regeneration diversity.
-The effect of light availability on regeneration levels is captured better than the effect of temperature and soil moisture, but patterns are not consistent across models.
-Increasing complexity in the tree regeneration modules of the models is not related to higher accuracy of simulated tree regeneration.
+Most of the models overestimate recruitment levels, which is compensated only in some models by high simulated mortality rates in the early stages of individual tree dynamics.
+Simulated species diversity of recruitment generally matches observed ranges.
+Models simulating higher stand-level species diversity do not feature higher species diversity in the recruitment layer.
+The effect of light availability on recruitment levels is captured better than the effects of temperature and soil moisture, but patterns are not consistent across models.
+Increasing complexity in the tree regeneration modules is not related to higher accuracy of simulated tree recruitment.
 Furthermore, individual model design is more important than scale (stand, landscape, global) and approach (empirical, process-based) for accurately capturing tree regeneration.

-Despite considerable mismatches between simulation results and data, it is remarkable that most models capture the essential features of the highly complex process of tree regeneration, while not having been parameterized with such data.
-We conclude that much can be gained by evaluating and refining the modeling of regeneration processes.
-This has the potential to render long-term projections of forest dynamics under changing environmental conditions that are much more robust.
+Despite the mismatches between simulation results and data, it is remarkable that most models capture the essential features of the highly complex process of tree regeneration, while not having been parameterized with such data.
+We conclude that much can be gained by evaluating and refining the modeling of tree regeneration processes.
+This has the potential to render long-term projections of forest dynamics under changing environmental conditions much more robust.

 Introduction

 Forests provide a wide range of products and services of vital importance to humankind (FOREST EUROPE 2020).
 Under the pressure of climate change, increasing disturbance impacts and changing societal demands on forest ecosystem services, it is becoming ever more important to understand how forest structure, composition and function will change, and to evaluate forest capacity to adapt to or be resilient after disturbance (Lindner et al. 2010; Seidl and Turner 2022).
-A wide range of models of forest dynamics were developed over the past decades considering the impacts of climate (Bugmann and Seidl 2022).
+A wide range of models of forest dynamics have been developed over the past decades considering the impacts of climate (Bugmann and Seidl 2022).
 From these studies, it is evident that we have a reasonably good understanding how to model tree growth (Vanclay and Skovsgaard 1997; Bugmann et al. 1996), and substantial efforts have been dedicated to improving the representation of tree mortality (Bugmann et al. 2019; Cailleret et al. 2017).
-In contrast, tree regeneration is a much less studied process that is often represented rather coarsely in models (Walck et al. 2011; Leishman et al. 1992; Price et al. 2001).
-Which is a clear research gap in the context of climate-induced forest disturbances and forest resilience.
+In contrast, tree regeneration is much less studied and is often represented rather coarsely in models (Walck et al. 2011; Leishman et al. 1992; Price et al. 2001).
+This presents an important research gap, particularly in the context of climate-induced forest disturbances and forest resilience.